Repairs and improvements if you're an agricultural tenant

 Reporting repairs

 You must report repairs as soon as you notice them.
-If you do not, you could be responsible for paying for any unnecessary damage the repair causes.
+If you do not, you might have to pay for any unnecessary damage.

 what effect the repair is having on you